Thirumamagal-rpx/Pramati/Training/salesforce.md

 - Data subjects to grant broad consent to processing of their personal data when they register to use a service

 ## Compliance Obligations:
-- Includes requirements that processors only process personal data in accordance with the controllerís instructions, not share data with other vendors without consent of the controller, and implement appropriate security measures.
+- Includes requirements that processors only process personal data in accordance with the controller‚Äôs instructions, not share data with other vendors without consent of the controller, and implement appropriate security measures.

 ## Breach Notification:
 - Data controllers must report any data breach to their data protection authority -no later than 72 hrs.